Break at last with 1492 Minuto from Villiger

 The quality of the rolling was excellent for all three specimens.
 The wrapper leaf is also of a very high quality: it is fine-veined and smooth.
 The wrapper leaf comes from Ecuador.
 This country has become very well known in recent years for its excellent Connecticut wrapper leaves.

 I personally don't like Connecticut wrapper leaves.
 They have a low sugar content and a good portion of ammonia.
 That's why they taste bitter and sour.
 However, the Connecticut wrapper leaves from Ecuador are somewhat different.
 They are not as bitter.
-If the tobacco blend takes the typical Connecticut flavor into account, the result is always very balanced cigars.
+If the tobacco blend takes the typical Connecticut flavour into account, the result is always very balanced cigars.

 Responses